mateoconlechuga/convimg/readme.md

 ----

+    #OutputWidthHeight : <boolean>

+This command controls the output of width and height information.
+The default is `true`.

+---

 ## Exporting to Appvars

 Currently ConvPNG can export image and palette data to appvars which are treated just like groups.
 The commands for appvars are shown below.